 The Priorities Are Not The Janitors

 Most janitors are armed with nothing more than gloves and a short-sleeved uniform, which raises concerns about their health for the lack of PPE (Personal Protective Equipment).
-It does not matter if the sanitization is effective or not, regardless, it is not being done correctly, since they are also placing the people who are doing or attempting to do the disinfecting in danger.
+It does not matter if the sanitization is effective or not, regardless, it is not being done correctly, since they are also placing the people who are doing or attempting to do the disinfecting at danger.

 There should be no room for error, and cleaning crews have every right to be covered in order to clean all properly — from using the necessary chemicals to donning suitable protective gear.
 As much as the priorities lie on the tenant, it is important to provide the janitors the same privilege as well.